-Though working in multiple forms Dyson describes herself as a painter whose compositions address the continuity of movement, climate change, infrastructure, and architecture.
-For Dyson these subjects in relationship to each other produce abstractions that explore the history and future of black spatial liberation strategies and environmental racism.
+Though working in multiple forms Dyson describes herself as a painter where compositions are constructed to address the continuity of space, movement, scale, geography, and architecture.
+For Dyson these subjects in relationship to each other produce questions of abstraction that point to ideas of autonomy, environmental liberation and perception.

 Dyson considers spatial relations an urgent question both historically and in the present day.
 Through abstract paintings, Dyson grapples with ways space is perceived and negotiated particularly by black and brown bodies.
 Explorations of how the body unifies, balances, and arranges itself to move through natural and built environments become both expressive and discursive structures within the work.